Gold Fields seeks accord with Kyrgyz villagers

 “It took two years of detailed collaboration and discussion,” Holland said.
 “We’ve trained a lot of people who are operating the mine for us.
 We used a lot of local contractors to help build the mine.”

-At Taldybulak, the most prospective of its four license areas, Talas Copper Gold will drill holes to a depth of 800 meters, up to three times deeper than the Soviets ever searched.
+At Taldybulak, the most prospective of its four licence areas, Talas Copper Gold will drill holes to a depth of 800 metres, up to three times deeper than the Soviets ever searched.

 A scoping study released in 2010 envisages an open-pit mine that would produce a copper, gold and molybdenum concentrate.
 The total estimated resource is 11.7 million ounces of gold equivalent, although these resources are not proven.